raspberrypilearning/space-talk/en/step_3.md

 ## Pico plays a sound

+Sprites can emote in different ways.
+Let's get Pico to play a sound by coding with Scratch blocks.

 To use blocks you can click on them in the Blocks menu.

 --- task ---